What is a citation?

 Council of Science Editors (CSE) – Biological Sciences

-American Anthropological Association (AAA) – Anthropology and Ethnography
+American Anthropological Association (AAA) – Anthropology & Ethnography